candi4/SofaGuidewireNav/README.md

 ## How to use
 How to use:
-1. Make your own python code into the directory \<GuidewireNavRL>.
+1. Make your own python code into the directory \<SofaGuidewireNav>.
    * You only need to use four methods: `action`, `step`, `GetImage`, `reset`.
       * `open`: Opens the simulation.
       * `close`: Closes the simulation.